DiluniMalsha/DiluniMalsha/README.md

 <p align="left">
 <p align="left">
-  🔭 Currently enrolled in a Computer Science and Technology Degree Program at Uva Wellassa University <br>
   🤝 Actively seeking collaborations in the field of Software Development <br>
+  🔭 Education - Computer Science and Technology Degree Program at Uva Wellassa University <br>
   🌱 Proficient in Java, SpringBoot, MySQL, Javascript, ReactJS, and Tailwind <br>
-  💬 Feel free to ask me about anything related to Javascript or React <br>
+  💬 Feel free to ask me about anything related to Java, SpringBoot, or MySQL <br>
   📫 You can reach out to me at <a href="mailto:diluni.malsha.peiris@gmail.com"> diluni.malsha.peiris@gmail.com </a> </p>
 </p>